huggingface/tokenizers/CONTRIBUTING.md

 it as ready for review.

 - **No AI slop.** Using a model to help is fine.
 Opening a PR you have not read, do not understand, and cannot defend is not.
-Plausible-looking diffs that no human has thought about cost us more time than the bug did, and they get closed without a review.
 - **Keep it a draft** until you are genuinely committed to understanding the codebase and proposing a proper fix.
 A draft is free.
-A PR marked ready for review is a claim that you have done the work.
+A PR marked ready for review is a claim that you have done the work, and we as we strive to review contributions, we'll focus on the ones that are the easiest to review, understand and read.
+Usually, that's when you put the effort to clean the PR, the description, the comments, etc.
 - **Fix the cause, not the symptom.** A patch that makes your case pass while leaving the underlying bug in place will not be merged.
 - **Tests come with the fix.** A bug fix without a regression test is incomplete.
+But adding a bunch of unitary tests is never gonna be a great solution.
 - Keep the diff focused.
 Unrelated reformatting, renames and drive-by refactors make a change unreviewable.